-FTP (File Transfer Protocol) has been used for decades to transfer files between a client and server on a network.
-For more sensitive data, however, SFTP has become the standard way to perform secure file transfers.
-So what is SFTP exactly, and how can you use SFTP to securely transfer files?
+For years, FTP (File Transfer Protocol) served as the go-to method to transfer files between a client and server on a network.
+However, for more sensitive data, SFTP has emerged as the more secure alternative.
+So, let's dive into what SFTP is and how you can use it for safe file transfers.

 What is SFTP and What Does It Stand For?

-• Achieving compliance with industry regulations such as HIPAA, Sarbanes-Oxley, PCI DSS, and GDPR.
+• Complies with key industry regulations like HIPAA, Sarbanes-Oxley, PCI DSS, and GDPR.

 For more information about Integrate.io's native SFTP connector, visit our Integration page.